-Buildings within the southern area would be screened by intervening features, as illustrated in the photowire overlay and photomontage for viewpoint 5 (6330\VAR\05).
+Buildings within the southern area would be largely screened by intervening features, although the taller 6 storey building would be just visible above the treeline, as illustrated in the photowire overlay and photomontage for viewpoint 5 (6330 VAR_05_A).
 Proposed buildings within the northern site area would be obscured by intervening terrain.
-Given the proposals would not be visible, Permanent effects would be of Negligible scale and Neutral.
+Given the distance from the proposals and the fact that they would be barely perceptible, Permanent effects would be of Negligible scale and Neutral.

-ISSUED BY Peterborough t: 01733 31047 71
+ISSUED BY Peterborough t: 01733 31047 1

-DATE Aug 2018 DRAWN VW
+DATE Jan 2019 DRAWN VW

-SCALE@A3 NTS CHECKED CM
+SCALE@A3 NTS CHECKED CMi

-STATUS Draft APPROVED CM
+STATUS Draft APPROVED CMi